4till2/yosefserkez_me_ARCHIVE/notebook/_posts/2021-12-10-How-to-Build-an-Application-in-The-Year-___.md

 ---
-title: How to Build an Application in The Year ___?
+title: How to Build an Application
 description:
 author: Yosef Serkez
 tags: development opinion tech